Tancred of Sicily: Early career

 Tancred was the governor of Lecce, where he built the Church of St. Nicholas in Catado (1180), the St. Maria church complex near Squinzano and the important works in Otranto Cathedral.

 Kingship

 Accession

 Despite having sworn fealty to Constance, as soon as William II died, in 1189, Tancred rebelled and seized control of the island.
 He was crowned early in 1190.
 His coup was backed by the vice chancellor Matthew d'Ajello and the official class, while the rival claims of Constance and her husband, Henry VI, King of the Romans, were supported by most of the nobles.
+Tancred's bid for the throne was strengthened by the substantial mainland power base he already possessed in southern Apulia.
+His county of Lecce and the dominions grouped under the label of the principality of Taranto gave him a territorial platform and political following more solid than that of a mere court faction leader.
 Roger, Count of Andria, also a candidate for Sicilian throne, was among the supporters of Constance and Henry.
 Matthew d'Ajello managed to defame Roger, and in the same year Richard, Count of Acerra brother-in-law of Tancred tricked Roger into captivity and execution.
 Matthew also persuaded Pope Clement III to support Tancred, and Tancred appointed Matthew as chancellor.